Syun

 The Syun (Сөн, Sön; Сюнь; Сөн, Sön) is a river in Bashkortostan and Tatarstan, Russian Federation, a left-bank tributary of the Belaya (Kama basin).
 It is 209 km long, of which 74 km are in Tatarstan.
 Its drainage basin covers 4500 km2.

-Major tributaries in Tatarstan are Kalmiya, Sikiya, Terpelya, Bezyada, and Sharan in Bashkortostan.
+Major tributaries in Tatarstan are the Kalmiya, Sikiya, Terpelya, Bezyada, and Sharan in Bashkortostan.
 The maximal water discharge is 655 m3/s (1979), and the maximal mineralization 500 to 1000 mg/L. Average sediment at the mouth per year is 120 mm.
 Drainage is regulated.
 Since 1978 it is protected as a "natural monument of Tatarstan".